Come to a comfortable seat.

 Against the ball.

-A little closer towards your heels or the balls of your feet if you prefer.
+Of your foot a little closer towards your heels or the balls of your feet you prefer.

 Think of lengthening through your spine all the way through the crown of your head.